-If you are one of those citizens in a capitalist democracy, who believe big corporations and investors need to be restrained, you may find yourself continuously losing in the game of politics.
+If you are one of those citizens in a capitalist democracy who believes big corporations and investors need to be restrained, you may find yourself continuously losing in the game of politics.
 You may ask if this is a legitimate defeat that any participant of politics must know to patiently accept.
-Many argue to the contrary, that the game itself is “rigged” and that the political order is defective.
+Many argue, to the contrary, that the game itself is “rigged” and that the political order is defective.
 In this paper, I argued that it is more difficult than commonly thought to explain or vindicate this pervasive idea that the power of capitalist firms poses a threat to democracy.
-The same kind of power is at work even when formal political institutions work impeccably, without the garden-variety defects of corruption, private donations, or corporate lobbying.
+The same kind of power is at work even when formal political institutions work impeccably, without the garden-variety defects of corruption, private donations to electoral campaigns, or corporate lobbying.
 Importantly, when capitalist firms undermine democratic decisions by pursuing profit, they cannot be said to abuse their power or exploit the rules, considering the justification of their prerogatives.
-Nor can we say that citizens or public officials evince a political or epistemic vice when they take their dependence on their business decisions seriously.
+Nor can we say that citizens or public officials evince a political or epistemic vice when they take their dependence on myriad business decisions seriously.

-The upshot, I argued, is that we need a paradigm shift in how we conceive of “the rules of the game” of politics.
-Contrary to the standard picture, the rules do not consist in formal political institutions, with economic institutions merely shaping the “environment” of the game.
+The upshot, I argued, is that we need a paradigm shift in how we conceive of “the rules of the game” of democratic politics.
+Contrary to the standard picture, the rules do not consist in formal political institutions alone, with economic institutions merely shaping the “background” or the “environment” in which the game is played.
 Economic institutions are themselves constitutive rules of the game.
-We must evaluate whether economic and formal political institutions together live up to the democratic principles, understood as the democratic form of interdependence.
+We must evaluate whether economic and formal political institutions together live up to democratic principles, with the ultimate aim of establishing a democratic form of state-economy interdependence.